ana713w/iron-game/README.md

 - Iron Man must kill the 🔴Red Alien with his laser.
 - Captain America must kill the 🔵Blue Alien with his shield.
 - Thor must kill the 🟡Yellow Alien with his hammer.
-- Hulk must kill the 🟢Green Alien with his hammer.
+- Hulk must kill the 🟢Green Alien with Hulk.

 No avenger can help another.
 Only the right avenger can defeat the enemy and save the earth.